babypandas-dev/babypandas/README.md

 # babypandas
-Pandas data-analysis library with a restricted API
+`pandas` data-analysis library with a restricted API

+---

+Goal: create a simplified introductory `pandas` library that allows for basic tabular data-analysis with only the necessary methods and arguments.
+Allows for a smooth transition into `pandas`.

 ---